micropython-IMU/micropython-mpu9x50/README.md

   multiplied by the corresponding value in the tuple.
 Allows aexes to be inverted.

 ``calibrate()`` Optional method to enable fixed offsets to be stored and allowed for.
 Arguments:
-  1. Stop function: routine will run until this passed function returns False.
+  1. Stop function: routine will run until this passed function returns ``False``.
   2. Wait function: Optional.
 Default is a 50mS delay between readings.
 User can supply an alternative, for example a thread-aware delay in cooperative multitasking environments.